 As I hold in my hands what ought to be considered a miracle — an excellent copy of a theatrical film that I can see whenever I wish — I feel compelled to explain to slightly younger fans what it once felt like to not have ready access to coveted movies, even in Los Angeles with its multiple venues for revival screenings.
 Since the 1998 DVD explosion we’re accustomed to demanding for ‘someone’ to release all of our favorite films for home use.
-The market is tilting now toward downloading and streaming, but even my new-media savvy friends tell me that, if one wants to know that a title will be available for viewing later, hard media is the way to go.
+The market is tilting now toward downloading and streaming, but even my new-media savvy friends tell me that, if one wants to know that a title will be available for viewing later, hard media is the only option.
 It’s too expensive, but so are books.
 Discs take up space, but what doesn’t?

 Back in the early 1970s when there was no home video, no Internet and no comprehensive literature on genre films, movie discoveries tended to be personal in nature.
 Friends TOLD one about movies you hadn’t a chance to see.
 We ignorant kids thought that what we could see on TV was pretty much what was available, until I got to college and saw books brimming with important filmmakers I never heard of, and rental catalogs that did the same for 1001 pictures equally unknown.
 Thus began a process of seeing everything we could — free screenings in film school were often the best, when one’s first exposure to The Searchers, Dead of Night, Sunrise and It’s A Wonderful Life came with pristine, perfect prints on a giant, clear screen.
-The County Museum of Art had regular screenings of studio prints, sometimes with the movie stars themselves in attendance.
+The County Museum of Art held regular screenings of studio prints, sometimes with the movie stars themselves in attendance.
 Great places like The Vagabond and the Encore also showed 35mm studio prints, often in nitrate: where was the fire marshal?
 Before they were lost forever in their original form, I got to see several Val Lewton movies and all the Selznick pictures in one-of-a-kind prints.
 And on the way back to UCLA, there was always Pink’s for a chili dog.
 You could be poor in Los Angeles back then.
 College dates would take that kind of abuse and not complain.

 But James Ursini at the UCLA Research Library Theater Arts reading room showed me just what I was missing.
 An expert on horror pictures, Ursini searched the movie logs from Santa Barbara to San Diego to see if anyone had pulled an old print out of a vault as a second feature.
 He had once seen Freda’s The Ghost that way.
 The library had a full run of Monthly Film Bulletin magazines, which covered everything shown in the U.K.; the magazine routinely disparaged cheap American genre films but doted on silent revivals and anything from Italy, no matter how dire.
 I bought a mangled print of The Horrible Dr. Hichcock from Bob Birchard.
 The only serious words I could read about it were in the MFB, along with references in Ursini’s old issues of Mini-Minuit Fantastique.
 When the continental coffee table books L’erotisme au cinema arrived at the library, showing hundreds of photos of salacious scenes, they included quite a bit of risqué material with Barbara Steele, etc..
-But Ursini said that none of that material could have been shown in Italian movies, due to the censorship.
+But Ursini said that none of those scenes would have been shown in Italian movies, due to the censorship.
 The whole realm of Eurohorror was a mystery, a potential garden of cinematic delights.
 I think it was 1988 before I saw a Eurohorror film in its original form and language, through a Sinister Cinema VHS: hey, the music in Black Sunday is different, and a couple of scenes don’t fade out so quickly!
 But only through DVD did we really begin to see reasonable restorations, so that that we could appreciate the amazing body of horror and sci-fi fantasy mostly unknown to these shores.

 In 1971 or so somebody named Harriet Diamond began screening midnight movies at the Plaza Theater in Westwood.
-That’s where I first saw The Fearless Vampire Killers and Danger: Diabolik in breathtaking color.
+That’s where I first saw The Fearless Vampire Killers, and Danger: Diabolik in breathtaking color.
 To see them again I would have to arrange for my dorm to rent them from Films Incorporated.
 It was disheartening to walk back at 2 a.m., trying to fix in my mind details of films I might never see again.
 And the same feeling cropped up the next day, when I could no longer exactly recall the films’ incredible music.
 Before home video, everything was ephemeral.

 I first saw Eyes Without a Face through Harriet Diamond, in a crummy 16mm print of The Horror Chamber of Dr. Faustus.
 I wouldn’t be surprised if United Artists no longer had a 35mm print for her to rent.
 Cut up and dubbed, it still knocked me for a loop, and I went to see it again for its second showing, the next night.
 Diamond had no poster or ad, and as the nights were rainy I shared the theater with maybe twenty people each time.
 But I walked home completely changed; it felt like I now had a ‘secret cinema’ that showed things nobody else had seen.

 Again, the lack of availability made certain movies ‘bigger than life.’
-I considered myself lucky that I found three or four worn Dr. Faustus film stills from Larry Edmunds.
+I considered myself lucky that I found three or four worn Dr. Faustus film stills at Larry Edmunds’ bookstore.
 The withdrawn Vertigo was shown a couple of times, at FILMEX and at the Museum, but I didn’t see Eyes Without a Face again until the 1980 FILMEX horror marathon, where it played again in 16mm, but a good original print in French.
 I dragged my wife and friend Rocco Gioffre to the screening, and sat like a zombie staring at the screen, soaking it up.
 The tired audience was waiting, I think, for the premiere of Joe Dante’s The Howling, and had no patience for the film’s slow opening.
 There was even a catcall or two for something to happen.
-But excited applause broke out the moment Dr. Génessier chloroformed Edna Grüber, and the applause and screams of approval built with each scene of horror.
+But excited applause broke out the moment Dr. Génessier chloroformed Edna Grüber, and the applause and screams of approval built with each new scene of horror.
 The Fairfax Theater was packed with a thousand horror film fans, and the main surgery scene knocked them for a loop.
 Eyes without a Face was no longer an obscure picture in Los Angeles.

 I must have re-read Durgnat’s essay on Eyes Without a Face fifty times, without seeing the movie.
 Perhaps misreading a sentence, I somehow invented (through a dream?) a scene in the movie that’s not there.
 I imagined another down-shot of Génessier’s Citröen making an arc around the circular parking plaza outside that eerie Paris morgue.
 In my fantasy (I can see it in my head) that shot dissolved to Génessier’s scalpel making the exact same motion around the edges of Juliette Mayniel’s face.
 I once asked Steven Spielberg about this.
 A similar dissolve or wipe in his Amblin’ links the white center stripe painted on a desert roadway, with a close-up of the links in the zipper of a sleeping bag.
 Once a dippy film student, always a dippy film student — I asked Spielberg if he’d taken the idea from Eyes Without a Face.
 He gave me a civil answer — he’d never heard of Eyes Without a Face and he’d never heard of George Franju.
 Spielberg didn’t say so, but he clearly wasn’t interested in obscure foreign films or their directors.
 Lesson learned.